lizc9/paimon/docs/content/cdc-ingestion/debezium-bson.md

 {{< hint info >}}
 The debezium bson format requires insert/update/delete event messages include the full document, and include a field that represents the state of the document before the change.
 This requires setting debezium's capture.mode to change_streams_update_full_with_pre_image and [capture.mode.full.update.type](https://debezium.io/documentation/reference/stable/connectors/mongodb.html#mongodb-property-capture-mode-full-update-type) to post_image.
 Before version 6.0 of MongoDB, it was not possible to obtain 'Update Before' information.
-Therefore, using the id field in the Kafka Key as 'Update before' information
+Therefore, using the id field in the Kafka/Pulsar Key as 'Update before' information
 {{< /hint >}}

 Here is a simple example for an update operation captured from a Mongodb customers collection in JSON format: